 - Physical therapy

-Toe and heel pain can also be reduced or eliminated by over-the-counter pain killers and anti-inflammatories such as Tylenol (acetaminophen), Aleve (naproxen) or Advil (ibuprofen).
+Toe and heel pain can also be reduced by over-the-counter pain killers and anti-inflammatories such as Tylenol (acetaminophen), Aleve (naproxen), or Advil (ibuprofen).
 These medications provide short-term pain relief only and should be discussed with your medical doctor before use.

 Surgery for Toe and Heel Spurs

 Do you have any questions about Heel or Toe Bone Spurs treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Jennifer McCoy of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor at Manhattan Foot Specialists?
+Please contact our office for a consultation.